MewsSystems/gitbook-connector-api/guidelines/environments.md

 * **ClientToken** - `07AB1F14B55C49B8BDD6AD200158423B-273A4497AFF5E20566D7199DB3DC2BA`
 * **AccessToken** - `39E301DD5A1C4A569087AD20015F60DD-50DC28896E9090CCA0995C9BBD90351`

-The enterprise is based in the United Kingdom, it accepts `GBP`, `EUR` and `USD` currencies (any of them may be used).
-Refer to [Taxations](#taxations) for proper usage of the relevant [Tax rate codes](../operations/configuration.md#tax-rate)

 ### Net Pricing Environment

 The authentication below will connect with the demo enterprise that is configured with Net Pricing.
+This enterprise is based in the `United States - Washington DC` legal and tax environment.
+It accepts `GBP`, `EUR` and `USD` currencies (any of them may be used).
+Refer to [Taxations](#taxations) for proper usage of the relevant [Tax rate codes](../operations/configuration.md#tax-rate).

 Use any of the 4 sets of Client/AccessTokens to access the Net Pricing demo enterprise.

 **Integration: `Are you ready to integrate with Mews?`**
 * **ClientToken** - `E0D439EE522F44368DC78E1BFB03710C-D24FB11DBE31D4621C4817E028D9E1D`